Sefy-j/Ft_IRC/README.md

 Remember that the bot itself can be used in any other similar server, given the right PORT and PASSWORD.

+## Authors

+This project was develop in collaboration with [SichuanVilly](https://github.com/SichuanVilly)

 ## License

 MIT